Thomas & Friends: Tale of the Brave: Release

 Thomas & Friends: Tale of the Brave was screened in over 80 Vue International cinemas in September 2014.
 The film was released on DVD in the United Kingdom on 1 September 2014, and on Blu-ray in the United States on 16 September the same year.

+Reception

+Box office

+Thomas & Friends: Tale of the Brave grossed internationally at the box office.